 What can I watch?

-The Atmos content available has ramped up over the past year or so, and there are now around 79 Blu-rays available in the UK that feature an Atmos soundtrack (you can keep up to date with any additions on Dolby’s website).
+The Atmos content available has ramped up over the past year or so, and there are now a couple of Blu-rays available in Indian that feature an Atmos soundtrack (you can keep up to date with any additions on Dolby’s website).